You are here: Urology Textbook > Bladder > Stress urinary incontinence in women

 Insufficiency of the urethral sphincter, regardless of the cause, is called intrinsic sphincter deficiency.

-- Neurogenic causes of intrinsic sphincter deficiency: most common for sacral and peripheral lesions of the sphincter innervation [see also section neurogenic bladder dysfunction].
+- Neurogenic causes of intrinsic sphincter deficiency: most common for sacral and peripheral lesions of the sphincter innervation [see also section neurogenic lower urinary tract dysfunction].

 - Scarring in the region of the proximal urethra and bladder neck: after incontinence surgery.